isomerpages/psd-psw/_pstc-2024/Main Session.md

 <p>Committed to nurturing emerging leaders, Mr Ong serves as the Chairman
-of the Centre for Maritime Studies Management Board, a member of the NUS Business School Management Advisory Board and an Adjunct Professor at NUS Department of Industrial systems Engineering and Management.
+of the Centre for Maritime Studies Management Board, a member of the NUS Business School Management Advisory Board and an Adjunct Professor at NUS Department of Industrial systems Engineering and Management.</p>
-<br>Join us for an exciting session as Kim Pong shares about PSA's transformation
+<p>Join us for an exciting session as Kim Pong shares about PSA's transformation
 journey, how PSA has grown and adapted to remain competitive in a perpetually shifting landscape.</p>
 </td>